devstream-io/website-old/content/post/2022-03/creating-a-plugin.md

     internal/pkg/plugin/localfile/
 ```

-## Directory Structure Recap
+Let's have a quick recap of the directory structure:

-### cmd/plugin/localfile/main.go
+### cmd/

-This is the main entrance of your plugin.
+`cmd/plugin/localfile/main.go` is the main entrance of your plugin.
 But here you don't need to do anything; nothing.

 `dtm` has already generated the code for you, including the interfaces that you must implement.

-### docs/plugins/localfile_plugin.md
+### docs/

-This is the automatically generated documentation.
+`docs/plugins/localfile_plugin.md` is the automatically generated documentation.

 Yep, I know `dtm` is automagic, but it can't read your mind.
 I'm afraid that you will have to write your own doc.

 But hey, at least here you get a reminder that you need to create a doc :)

-### internal/pkg/plugin/localfile
+### internal/pkg/

-Your plugin's main logic lives here.
+`internal/pkg/plugin/localfile` has your plugin's main logic.

 Here, we need to:

 - define your input parameters (options);
 - implement the validation of the input parameters;
 - implement four mandatory interfaces.

-## Core Concepts: Config / State / Resource
+## Core Concepts

+### Config/State/Resource

 Before explaining interfaces and implementing them, let's have a look at how DevStream actually works: